Gepetto/gepetto-utils/scripts/README.md

 With this, you can
 - check that LDAP data are up-to-date
 - generate door labels or a map of team members
-- generate a map with names on it (not yet implemented)
+- generate a map with names on it